 Not a huge number of games use the OpenGL API these days (here’s a list of ones that do), but for those that do, having this turned on together with VSync will allow your frame-rate to fluctuate more smoothly.
 So where double buffering would drop the fps to 30 even though it could technically be running at 55 to make up for the delay caused by synchronisation, Triple buffering removes this issue, allowing frame-rates to run at whatever fps your GPU can handle.

 Stores shaders for games locally on your hard drive, greatly increasing load times (particularly if you don’t have an SSD).
 Be warned that this takes up quite a lot of hard drive space (3oGB or so).

-This increases in-game graphics by breaking larger polygons up into smaller pieces, making graphics smoother (a bit like crushing peppercorns into powdered pepper – if you’re into your foody analogies).
+Increases in-game graphics by breaking larger polygons up into smaller pieces, making graphics smoother (a bit like crushing peppercorns into powdered pepper – if you’re into your foody analogies).
 “AMD Optimized” uses x64 tessellation, but if you select “Override application settings,” you can set a lower rate if you think the performance impact is too high.

 It won’t save you much on electricity bills, but this feature reduces the clock speeds on your GPU for low-demand games, making your graphics card run quieter when it’s not being pushed to the limit.
 Some people have reported this to have a negative if left on during more modern games; it’s best to only switch this on in the ‘Profile’ settings for older games.

 Essentially a frame rate limiter, ensuring that your GPU isn’t overworking itself churning out, such as 120fps on an older game when your monitor can only handle 75Hz or running at massive frame-rates in game menus.
 It means your graphics card will be quieter when possible, stay cooler, and therefore live longer.